upanshu21/aws-kinesis-consumer/README.md

 ## To remember

--Delete your kinesis data stream after testing.
+- Delete your kinesis data stream after testing.
--Application creates DynamoDb instance internally for maintaining lease record.
+- Application creates DynamoDb instance internally for maintaining lease record.
 Charges will apply for that.